fredmanxu/fredmanxu/README.md

 ### Hi there 👋
+I am a full stack developer,In the world of the Internet, I want to do something.🍺
 <!--
 **fredmanxu/fredmanxu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.